Slovenia names new EU nominee as Juncker tries to complete team

 The EPP and S&D had urged Cerar to nominate a different woman, an S&D member of the European Parliament Tanja Fajon.
 Some of Cerar's coalition partners in Ljubljana also supported Fajon's nomination - women candidates were favoured since Juncker has been keen to appoint as many women as possible.

-Cerar, who founded his own party to win the July election, expressed anger at the overt pressure from other parties in favor of Fajon.
+Cerar, who founded his own party to win the July election, expressed anger at the overt pressure from other parties in favour of Fajon.

 A spokesman for ALDE said he expected Bulc and Cerar to align themselves with the centrists in the EU parliament.
 He said Bulc was likely to have her confirmation hearing in parliamentary committee on Monday, Oct.
 20, two days before the plenary vote is scheduled on the Commission as a whole.